-By the time of Archimedes, the following facts were known concerning an arbitrary parabolic segment S with base AB and vertex P.
+By the time of Archimedes, the following facts were known concerning an arbitrary parabolic segment S with base AB and vertex P (see the figure below).

 - P1.
 The tangent line at P is parallel to AB. - P2.
 The straight line through P parallel to the axis of the parabola intersects AB at its midpoint M. - P3.
 Every chord QQ' parallel to AB is bisected by PM. - P4.
 With the notation in the figure below,